-When Henry was born both Richard and I were considered older parents, I was 38 and Richard was 41.
+When our son, Patrick was born both Richard and I were considered older parents, I was 38 and Richard was 41.
 We both had successful careers, I’m an Accountant and Richard is an IT Manager, so we were living a comfortable and flexible lifestyle.

 We had our spare time, we could do our own thing and follow our own hobbies.
 Richard enjoyed renovating his classic cars and he finds this very cathartic.